Conversation history

 Enable and disable conversation history

 The conversation history tool displays conversations from your agent.
-Use the Enable conversation history setting to enable or disable conversation history.
+To enable or disable this feature, go to the Enable conversation history setting.

-You can also control how long data is retained by using the retention_window_days
+You can also manage how long data is retained by using the retention_window_days security setting.

 Audio playback